• Skip to primary navigation

 • In a small bowl, sprinkle yeast over the lukewarm milk.
 Stir to combine and let sit until frothy, about 10 minutes.

 • Mix in the milk with yeast, butter, and egg.
-Slowly add the remaining 1 cup flour to bring together a soft and slightly sticky, workable dough.
+Slowly add the remaining 1 cup (125 grams) flour to bring together a soft and slightly sticky, workable dough.
 If too dry, add a little more milk.
 Be careful to only add as much flour as needed.
 Too much will create tough rolls.

 • On a lightly floured surface, knead dough until smooth and elastic.
 Place in an oiled large bowl, turn to coat, and cover.
 Allow to rest until doubled in size, 1-2 hours.

 • On a lightly floured surface, divide the dough into 20 equal pieces.
 Form each piece into a ball and roll in the breadcrumbs to coat.
-Place on the prepared baking sheet 1 inch apart.
+Place on the prepared baking sheet 1 inch (2.5 centimeters) apart.
 Repeat with remaining dough.
-Cover with a towel and let rise until puffed, 30 minutes to 1 hour.

 • Serve warm from the oven plain or with desired fillings.